dawnwages/python-pulse-stream/admin/guest-brief.md

 - Introduction / Bio (< 100 words)
 - Pronouns
 - Primary link (eg. Twitter / Mastodon / Personal site / GitHub)
-- Secondary link
+- Secondary link(s)
 - Slides?
 - Name of episode (the format is "The Python Pulse - < Insert Topic Title >")
-- Talk description
+- Talk description for video description on Youtube and Twitch stream; which will be adapted for socials
 - Any relevant links you'd like the audience to have